Kreis Dirschau: Kreis Dirschau from 1887 to 1920

 The continuous growth of the population prompted a district reform in West Prussia.
 In October 1887, the new Dirschau district was created, consisting of parts of the Danzig district and the Preußisch Stargard district.
 The seat of the district office and the only town in the district was Dirschau (today Tczew).
 The district had a German majority and a significant Polish minority.

 Due to the provisions of the Versailles Treaty, the Dirschau district was ceded by the German Reich on 10 January 1920.
 The largest part of the district with the city of Dirschau was transferred to Poland and continued as Powiat Tczewski.
 Several parishes in the north of the district were ceded to the Free City of Danzig and were incorporated into the Danziger Höhe district.

 The communities in the Marienwerder district, which were transferred to Poland in 1920, were largely incorporated into the Powiat Tczewski on 1 April 1932.
 They had previously formed the Polish Powiat Gniewski from 1924, based in Gniew.

-Kreis Dirschau in Occupied Poland (1939-1945)
+Kreis Dirschau in occupied Poland (1939-1945)

 After the German Invasion of Poland and the subsequent annexation of the district area in violation of international law, the district was re-established as part of Reichsgau Danzig-West Prussia from 1939 to 1945.
+In November 1939, Germans carried out executions of numerous Poles from Tczew, including local teachers, officials (including pre-war mayor Karol Hempel), craftsmen, a policeman, and even a seventeen-year-old student.
+From 1939 to 1941, the Einsatzgruppe operated a penal forced labour camp in Tczew.

 In the spring of 1945 the Red Army occupied the district, which was then restored to Poland.
 In the following years, most of the German inhabitants were expelled.